iGov OAuth 2.0 | February 2025 | |

 (identified

-by a client ID) to a single grant type only, since a
+by a client ID) to a single client type only, since a

 single piece of